-Graduate students may not repeat graduate courses except under exceptional circumstances and only with the approval of the Vice President Research and Graduate Programs or designate on the recommendation of the supervisory committee.
+Graduate students may not repeat graduate courses except under exceptional circumstances and only with the approval of the Dean on the recommendation of the supervisory committee.
 In the event that a course is repeated, it is the second grade earned which will be used in the grade point average calculation.